irumhaider-student/microsoft-website/README.md

 # microsoft-website
-I maked it microsoft site using frontend
+I maked a microsoft website by using frontend .